lake-wg/edhoc/draft-ietf-lake-traces.md

 a7 61 af bf 78 d6 8c a1 b4
 ~~~~~~~~

-After key update the PRK_exporter needs to be derived anew:
+After key update, the PRK_exporter needs to be derived anew:

      PRK_exporter = EDHOC_KDF( PRK_out, 10, h'', hash_length ) =
                   = HKDF-Expand( PRK_out, info,  hash_length )

-where info and hash_length as unchanged as in {{out-and-exporter1}}.
+where info and hash_length are unchanged as in {{out-and-exporter1}}.

 ~~~~~~~~